 Before jumping into the code, let us make a checklist about MATLAB's drawing capabilities:

-• Can we draw circles (for the leaves) in MATLAB?
+function. - Can we draw circles (for the leaves) in MATLAB?
 Yes.
-Use the rectangle function (yes, in MATLAB you use the rectangle function to draw circles).
+Use the

-• Does MATLAB support anti-aliasing?
+function to draw circles). - Does MATLAB support anti-aliasing?
 Yes.
 Since 2014b, MATLAB introduced major updates in its graphics engine, and the resulting figures looks much nicer.

-• Does MATLAB support transparency (so I can get nicer looking leaves)?
+- Does MATLAB support transparency (so I can get nicer looking leaves)?
 Yes.
-Since 2014b, alpha value can be specified in the color property.

 Now we know we need to use MATLAB 2014b or newer to get some good looking results.
 Let us start by setting up the figure and defining the parameters: